Client Login

 Whether you’re organizing finances for yourself or your business, one of the first steps is documenting your transactions.
 Registering expenses, income, purchased inventory, client contracts, or any other type of financial contract can contribute toward financial success.

 Keeping a record of your purchases and sales will help to maintain control over your finances, and eliminate any confusion when filing taxes.
 There are several different ways to document daily transactions.
-In particular, bills and invoices can help you keep track of the way your money moves.
+In particular, bills and invoices can help you keep track of the way your money moves, serving as documentation and requests for payment following a completed business transaction.

 What Is a Bill?